 Digby though grief, remorse or caution then spent 2 years in Gresham College London.
 Taking rooms there.
 6 rooms for living and laboratory.
 He employed a chemistry assistant and published works on plants and chemistry.

 Digby owned glass works at Newnham on Severn around 1630 under licence from Mansell.
 He may well have developed his bottle making there.
-Certainly the Autorney general in 1662 found in favour of him having invented the strong glass bottle 30 years before.
+Certainly the Attorney general in 1662 found in favour of him having invented the strong glass bottle 30 years before.
 Quite what his invention was is unclear.
 Coal burning at a higher temperature and with a smaller flame than coal required the fire to be moved to the centre of the kiln.
-The inclusion of a flue was needed to remove the ash from there and the flue was found to increase the heat of the burning coal.
+The inclusion of a flue was needed to remove the ash from there and the flue was found to increase the heat of the burning coal by allowing more indrawn air.
 This allowed more space and time for the cooling of the glass annealing that makes the glass stronger.
-The melting pots were at first covered to prevent the fumes from the central fire affecting the glass and making it darker.
+Initially with wood fired furnaces the melting pots were left openbut with the change to coal the pots were at first covered to prevent the fumes from the central fire affecting the glass and making it darker.
 Perhaps Kenelm was the one to discover that removing the lid improves the strength?
-And finally his experiments before and at Gresham may have improved the mix of silica or sand, soda or potash the flux and calcium carbonate or limestone the stabiliser.
+And finally his experiments before and at Gresham may have improved the mix of silica or sand, soda or potash the flux and calcium carbonate (or limestone) the stabiliser.

 The Closet includes Sir Paul Neile's method of cider making.